jkobject/jkobject.github.io/_pages/review-of-papers.md

 ## Reproducible pharmacogenomic profiling of cancer cell line panels-- Peter m.
 Haverty, Eva Lin, Jenille Tan2, yihong yu...

 A presentation of a meta analysis and replication test of large scale pharmacogenomic profiling of CCLs both at sanger and broad by independant panel as a response to another research.
-It showed that flaws in the critics of the reproducibiliity existed as it was not judging on the full dataset and it was not looking at the same thing as what the large scale studies where interested in.

-It also shows that it is able to correlate both results by doind the analysis differently and to reproduce them (with more correlation to broad's)
+It showed that flaws in the critics of the reproducibiliity existed as it was not judging on the full dataset and it was not looking at the same thing as what the large scale studies where interested in.It also shows that it is able to correlate both results by doind the analysis differently and to reproduce them (with more correlation to broad's)

 ## EZH2 oncogenic mutations drive epigenetic, transcriptional, and structural changes within chromatin domains-- Maria C. Donaldson-Collier1,5, Stephanie Sungalee, EPFL